-The market value of the wine industry was worth approximately 8.12 billion Canadian dollars in 2014 and is forecast to reach almost 11 billion Canadian dollars in 2019.
-The largest producers of wine in Canada were Ontario and British Columbia, with an accumulated 552 of Canada’s 630 wineries in 2014.
-While approximately 2.14 billion Canadian dollars of wine was imported that year, Canadian wine held the largest value of sales in Ontario, generating approximately 444.73 million Canadian dollars.
-Canadian white table wine and red table wine accounted for a 14.6 and 9.7 percent share of Ontario’s wine volume sales, respectively.
+The market value of the wine industry wa approximately 9 billion Canadian dollars in 2015 and is forecast to reach almost 11 billion Canadian dollars in 2019.
+The largest producers of wine in Canada were Ontario and British Columbia, with an accumulated 652 of Canada’s 720 wineries in 2016.
+Whilst approximately 2.27 billion Canadian dollars of wine was imported in 2016, Canadian wine held the largest value of sales in Ontario in 2017, generating approximately 509.84 million Canadian dollars.
+Canadian white and red table wine accounted for a 14.8 and 10.2 percent share of Ontario’s wine volume sales, respectively.

-Red wine was the most popular choice among Canadian consumers in 2014, with red wine accounting for almost 60 percent of wine consumption in Canada.
+Red wine is the most popular choice among Canadian consumers, with red wine accounting for almost 60 percent of wine consumption in Canada.
 Among Millennial consumers, a survey found 24 percent of respondents reported drinking wine at least a few times a month.
 Price and recommendation from friends or family were reported as the leading factors influencing wine purchases among Millennials in Canada.